atticusjohnston/PatternAnalysis-2025/recognition/s4742853-siamese-melanoma-classifier/README.md

 ## Notes and Justifications

 **Pairs**
 Training on balanced pairs of same-class and different-class images naturally handles severe class imbalance.
-Rather than learning frequency-based priors that would bias toward the majority class, the network learns a similarity metric that generalizes across distributions.
+Rather than learning frequency-based priors that would bias toward the majority class, the network learns a similarity metric that generalises across distributions.
 This pair-based approach also enables the network to leverage the full dataset more effectively since we can generate many training pairs from a small number of images.
 The procedure of setting a target number of times an image appears is used to expose the model to images from the minority class, aiming to aid the model in identifying similar characteristics between the undersampled class at test time.

 **Soft Top-k Voting**
 Using soft top-k voting at test time provides more robust predictions than direct classification or hard nearest-neighbor voting.
 By averaging the top-5 similarity scores per class rather than taking a single maximum, the method reduces sensitivity to outliers and the sampled reference images, and produces more stable decisions.